nightroman/Invoke-Build/README.md

 Explore build scripts included into the package.
 With tutorial comments they show typical use cases and cover issues and mistakes.

-*Demo* scripts help to get familiar with the concepts but they are tests, not real project build scripts.
-Some projects using build scripts are listed in [here](https://github.com/nightroman/Invoke-Build/wiki/Build-Scripts-in-Projects).
+*Demo* scripts are good for getting familiar with the concepts but they are tests, not real build scripts.
+Some build scripts used in projects listed in [here](https://github.com/nightroman/Invoke-Build/wiki/Build-Scripts-in-Projects).

 ## Credits